pste/home-cluster/01.talos/README.md

 If you need to modify further your cluster config, just edit the `talosconfig.yaml` and:
 `talosctl apply-config -n $TALOSIP -e $TALOSIP`

+## Upgrade to a new version
+Check actual version:
+`talosctl version`

+Scale down not system pods.
+To do this scale every application deployment to 0.
+This step is needed because this is a mono-node cluster.

+Launch the upgrade:
+`talosctl upgrade --nodes $TALOSIP -e $TALOSIP --image ghcr.io/siderolabs/installer:v1.12.0`